National Institutes of Health

 - The primary NIH organization for research on Prostate Cancer is the National Cancer Institute

 The prostate is the gland below a man's bladder that produces fluid for semen.
 Prostate cancer is common among older men.
 It is rare in men younger than 40.
-Risk factors for developing prostate cancer include being over 65 years of age, family history, being African-American, and some genetic changes.
+Risk factors for developing prostate cancer include being over 65 years of age, family history, and being African-American.

 Symptoms of prostate cancer may include